lachrist/aran/README.md

 **Disclaimer**
 Aran is an academic research project, we are using it at [our lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
 Although I spent a lot of time improving the quality of this software I do not claim it reaches industrial strength.
-Bugs may still remain and unforeseen behavior may occur on large instrumented programs.
+Bugs may still remain and unforeseen behaviour may occur on large instrumented programs.
 In the near future, I will not add new features but will correct reported bugs.

 ## Getting Started